lgpearson1771/Memory-Bank-MCP/docs/MCP_INTEGRATION_GUIDE.md

 ## 🚀 Overview

-The Memory Bank Generator MCP Server provides 6 interactive tools for creating and managing memory banks with **intelligent semantic organization**.
+The Memory Bank Generator MCP Server provides 6 tools for creating and managing memory banks with **intelligent semantic organization**.
 This guide will help you integrate it with Claude Desktop, VS Code, and other MCP-compatible clients.

 ## 🔧 Key Features

 - **Semantic Organization**: Smart categorization of files into purpose-based folders
-- **Dynamic Copilot Integration**: Instructions automatically adapt to memory bank structure
+- **GitHub Copilot Integration**: Instructions automatically adapt to memory bank structure
 - **Interactive Workflow**: User-guided customization for project-specific needs
 - **Comprehensive Validation**: Sync checking between memory bank and Copilot instructions
 - **Flexible Structure**: Choice between semantic organization and flat structure